anwanguow/graph_descriptor_deep_learning/README.md

 This repository contains the complete set of algorithms and computational data from the paper "Graph Theory-Based Approach to Identifying Phase Transitions in Condensed Matter."
-It specifically focuses on the deep learning implementations of the four key experiments presented in the paper, demonstrating how graph-based descriptors can be leveraged to analyze phase transitions in condensed matter systems.
+It specifically focuses on the deep learning implementations of the four key experiments presented in the paper.

 This preprint is available at https://arxiv.org/abs/2408.06156.